venbruno/data-stack-diagram/README.md

 ### Add an entry to `logos.json`

-New entries should be added alphabetically.

 ```json
   "newentry": {
     "name": "New Entry",
     "category": "Database"
   },
 ```

+Create new entries in alphabetical order.

 ### Add a Logo